Today I’m going to be sharing some information on how to get to Corn Island a little gem in the Caribbean off the coast of Nicaragua.

 Both islands are incredibly small.
 Big Corn island, in reality is hardly ‘Big’ as it is only about 10 square kilometres.
 Little Corn, obviously smaller, is only about 3 square kilometres.
 As you can imagine, that leaves little room for traffic, and lots of room for chilling and relaxing.

 Corn Island is a great spot for an isolated beach vacation, and a great spot for divers.
-Nicaragua has been open to tourists (though many airlines aren’t flying there at this time) since earlier in the fall, and thus could make a good option for your next trip!
+Here’s another great island destination that I’d suggest visiting!
 If you prefer to watch, you can check out this video instead.

 Getting to Big Corn Island